prototypefund/reproducible-website/_docs/definition_strategies.md

 ----------------------

-Using a specific version of free software distribution is another viable options for a build environment.
+Using a specific version of free software distribution is another viable option for a build environment.

 Ideally, it should offer stable releases (like Debian, CentOS, or FreeBSD) to avoid having constant updates to the documentation or